spruceid/tzprofiles/contract/README.md

-# Tezos Public Profiles Smart Contract Registry
+# Tezos Profiles Smart Contract Registry

 This smart-contract is a registry of personal claims (meaning every user has to originate it).